VioletVivirand/mlflow-workshop/README.md

 > [NOTE]
 >
 > We don't run MLFlow Tracking Server along with other components due to the lack of the Healthcheck mechanism.
-The MLFlow Tracking Server should be initialized after the Database created, so without healthchecking, we can't use `depends_on` keywork to assign the right order to run the services and causes the failure.
+The MLFlow Tracking Server should be initialized after the Database created, so without healthchecking, we can't use `depends_on` keyword to assign the right order to run the services and causes the failure.

 Use `docker-compose ps` commands to verify if the services become stable.